The Importance of Having a Relationship With Your Child's Pediatrician

-Back-to-school will be here before we know it: A time when many children and adolescents visit a pediatrician’s office for annual checkups, sports physicals and other health care needs.
+Back-to-school time is here.
+A time when many children and adolescents visit a pediatrician’s office for annual checkups, sports physicals and other health care needs.
 While the timing of these visits can be important, seeing a pediatric primary care provider (PCP) - a physician or nurse practitioner who knows your child best - is just as crucial to your child’s health.

 Research shows that children who see the same pediatrician at visits have better health in the long run.
 Children grow and develop rapidly and getting to know your child and family can help a PCP make the best recommendations and suggest individualized care.
 Having continuity with one pediatrician has been shown to increase successful screenings at checkups and decrease how often the child has to go to the emergency department for illnesses.
 Make sure you and your child know whom their primary care provider is!